Jack Smith (rugby league, New Zealand): New Zealand tour of England

 The New Zealand rugby league team to tour England in 1939-40.

 Smith at his departure with an unidentified woman.
 Possibly Mrs. C.E.
 Szeibalick.

-In an Evening Star (Wellington) piece they wrote “when Jack Smith, Kiwi full-back reaches the North of England he will meet for the first time his famous uncle, George Smith, one of the greatest wingers ever to play for New Zealand.
+In an Evening Star (Wellington) piece they wrote “when Jack Smith, Kiwi full-back reaches the North of England he will meet for the first time his well-known uncle, George Smith, regarded as one of the greatest wingers ever to play for New Zealand.
 The nephew promises to reach the same heights.
 Only 20 when he represented New Zealand last year, Jack Smith won golden Press notices from Australian critics, and his form in Auckland this year made him early acclaimed as certain to go to England.
 Smith is equally at home on the wing and at centre, as he is at fullback – altogether an extremely useful fellow to have in any side”.

 Smith was working at the Self Help Co-op., Limited at the time and on the Saturday night before his departure they held a staff banquet at the New Savoy Hall.
 There they fair welled him and presented him “with a well filled wallet”.
 The Auckland members of the side got the Express train to Wellington on July 26 with photographs appearing of some of the touring group including Smith with a woman.
 The team departed Wellington for London on board the RMS Rangitiki in Tourist Class on Friday July 28.

 The tour was to be cut very short however as Great Britain declared war on Germany.
 Smith did not play in the first tour match against St Helens on September 2.
 With war then declared the second match against Hull KR was cancelled.
 The team managed to organise to play Dewsbury on September 9 just prior to their return to New Zealand.
 Smith played on the wing in the match which New Zealand won 22-10 at Crown Flatt (Desbury) before a crowd of 6,200.
 By the time they returned to New Zealand the domestic competition was over though there was a brief mention of him playing in a cricket match in December.
 A portrait photograph of him was published alongside it saying he scored 63 not out and 60 for Waipā in a match which was part of the Auckland Cricket Associations Country Week tournament at the Auckland Domain.